-The Company has an exclusive license agreement with the Wisconsin Alumni Research Foundation, or WARF, a shareholder of the Company, to make, use, sell and otherwise distribute products under certain of WARF's patents anywhere in the world.
+The Company has an exclusive license agreement with the Wisconsin Alumni Research Foundation, or WARF, to make, use, sell and otherwise distribute products under certain of WARF's patents anywhere in the world.
 The Company is required to pay WARF a royalty for each TomoTherapy System sold that includes the licensed technology.
 The license agreement expires upon expiration of the patents and may be terminated earlier if the Company so elects.
 WARF has the right to terminate the license agreement if the Company does not meet the minimum royalty obligation of \$0.3 million per year, or if the Company commits any breach of the license agreement's covenants.
-The Company recorded royalty costs of \$0.6 million, \$1.0 million and zero for the years ended June 30, 2013, 2012 and 2011, respectively, which were recorded in cost of revenue or deferred cost of revenue.
-The Company had accrued liabilities of approximately \$0.1 million at June 30, 2013 and 2012 related to this agreement.
+The Company recorded royalty costs of \$0.7 million, \$0.6 million and \$1.0 million for the years ended June 30, 2014, 2013 and 2012, respectively, which were recorded in cost of revenue or deferred cost of revenue.
+The Company had accrued liabilities of approximately \$0.1 million at June 30, 2014 and 2013 related to this agreement.